-We had cash, cash equivalents and short-term and long-term investments of \$56.0 million and \$157.2 million as of December 31, 2022 and 2021, respectively.
-Our cash and cash equivalents and short-term and long-term investments consist of cash, money market funds, United States government debt securities, and certificates of deposit.
+We had cash, cash equivalents and short-term and long-term investments of \$62.9 million and \$56.0 million as of December 31, 2023 and 2022, respectively.
+Our cash and cash equivalents and short-term and long-term investments consist of cash, money market funds, corporate bonds, United States government debt securities, and certificates of deposit.
 The primary objectives of our investment activities are to preserve principal, maintain liquidity, and maximize income without significantly increasing risk.
-Our investments consist of United States government debt securities and certificates of deposit, which may be subject to market risk due to changes in prevailing interest rates that may cause the fair values of our investments to fluctuate.
+Our investments consist of corporate bonds, United States government debt securities and certificates of deposit, which may be subject to market risk due to changes in prevailing interest rates that may cause the fair values of our investments to fluctuate.
 We believe that a hypothetical 100 basis point increase in interest rates would not materially affect the fair value of our interest-sensitive financial instruments and any such losses would only be realized if we sold the investments prior to maturity.